(Use our Contact Us form for questions/suggestions about our site.)

 There are a number of sources that are useful for finding copies of used and rare books and getting estimates of their values.

-Contacting individual book sellers is probably a good idea, even if you find a listing for your book from one of our other suggestions here.
-Different book sellers may quote you different prices.
+- For a list of booksellers, go to Yahoo!
+Directory’s Listing of Antique, Rare, and Used Book Dealers.
+Contacting individual booksellers is probably a good idea, even if you find a listing for your book from one of the suggestions in the Yahoo!
+Directory.
+Different booksellers may quote you different prices.

-- A great print source for finding used and rare book prices is Bookman’s Price Index.
+A great print source for finding used and rare book prices is Bookman’s Price Index (BPI).
 Published twice a year, BPI is a guide to "prices and availability of antiquarian books in the United States, Canada, and the British Isles."
 BPI defines "antiquarian books" as being both important and scarce.
-Each issue of BPI contains price and location listings for 30-35,000 such books.
+Each issue of BPI contains price and location listings for 30,000-35,000 such books.